CFS-EAD/EAD_Network/README.md

-# EAD_Network
+# EAD Network Visualization
-Network model of employees in CFS-EAD.
+Description: This R script produces a network visualization of all current employees in the Canadian Forest Service - Economic Analysis Division.